Facial expression leads much of communication, a key part of life which the field of medicine should preserve.

 A maxillofacial surgeon’s first duty is to your health but a good surgeon will give substantial thought to the aesthetic outcome of treatment.
 They are addressing a part of you which is so important.

 Even though we know we shouldn’t, most of us form first impressions from facial appearance.
 Reactions are similar globally, they are genetically programmed, human reality.

-Who we help, employ, socialise with, or marry are influenced by these reactions.
+Who we employ, socialise with, or marry are influenced by these reactions.
 The same applies in group situations, from whether juries are likely to convict, to who we elect to represent us.

 Politics and appearance are a well researched area, where the more competent looking candidate wins around 70% of elections.
 The sums spent on promoting policies and genuine ability prove less important.

-Similar applies to how much people are paid, the roles they are given, a myriad of choices.
+Similar applies to how much people are paid, the roles they are offered, a myriad of choices.
 Many of these will have psychological as well as practical effects, a further reason a facial surgeon should be aesthetically aware.

 There is a clear body of scientific evidence on facial aspects which guide human behavior.
 This points to expected and less expected conclusions.

 Symmetry is a key element in a face being considered attractive, as are features which are closest to the average.
 Rare features are often not well perceived, outstanding looks are something of a myth.